aaaandrea/Delectables/docs/build_notes.md

     - Potential Issues: possibility for duplicate ingredients given the users can type in ingredients differently.

-center index
-add on hover to delectables/icon AND each recipe container in index add light opacity to recipe container when hover

-production readme:
-add image of index
-add code snippet of promises with description searching : add code snippet of filtering fix everything else

 extras:
 - center detail update/delete buttons
 - render errors for create/delete recipe